yandex-cloud/docs/en/api-design-guide/concepts/custom-methods.md

    // there is an `AttachInstanceDiskMetadata` view.
    // If the operation is successful,
    // the `response` field of the Operation object
-   // contains a view of the updated VM instance. option (yandex.api.operation) = {
+   // contains a view of the updated VM. option (yandex.api.operation) = {
      metadata: "AttachInstanceDiskMetadata"
      response: "Instance"
    };
  }
  message AttachInstanceDiskRequest {
-   // ID of the VM instance to which
+   // ID of the VM to which
    // the disk should be attached. string instance_id = 1;